-So far as can be determined from visual observation, without the aid of tools
+External fire spread - Walls So far as can be determined from visual observation, without the or access equipment.
+A mix of: Masonry.

-, , , , , , , , , , , , , , , , , , ,

-or access equipment.

-External fire spread - A mix of:

-Walls Masonry.

 Metal cladding.
+Timber cladding.
 Render applied over insulation.

-External Fire spread -

-Specified attachments: It appears that the external wall design incorporates specified attachments.

-Balconies and solar it appears that the external wall design incorporates specified attachments.

-panels

-External wall risk An external wall risk assessment has been carried out for this building.
+External Fire spread - Specified attachments: Balconies and solar panels Lt appears that the external wall design incorporates specified attachments External wall risk assessment An external wall risk assessment has been carried out for this built

-assessment All external wall risk assessment has been carried out for this building.